 Nintendo is known for polished, accessible games that are easy to pick up for the first time and have fun with right away.
-Star Fox games tend to be some of those.
+Star Fox games tend to be examples of those.
 Star Fox Zero, perhaps Nintendo's biggest remaining Wii U title of 2015, is not.
 There's an unusual control scheme that requires you to make use of analog sticks, motion sensors, buttons, and a second screen if you're ever going to master its cheery brand of space and air combat.

 Here's how (most of) it works.
 You move your ship around with the left analog stick on the Wii U GamePad, and control thrust and brake with the right stick.
 The GamePad screen acts as a first-person cockpit view, and the TV shows an external perspective — sometimes behind the ship, as in previous Star Fox games, but sometimes confusingly "cinematic."
 You have to tilt the GamePad itself to fine-tune your aiming.
 Various buttons and combinations let you perform canned aerial maneuvers or turn into a bipedal battle tank.